A Boater’s Guide to Waterline Marina Resort

 If you own (or rent) a boat in the Tampa-St. Petersburg area, you’re always on the lookout for a new spot that offers dock space and the option to enjoy a meal, cool beverage or even deluxe overnight accommodations.
-We sat down with Mark Mathiason, a resident of South Tampa, to learn about his first boat trip to Waterline Marina Resort & Beach Club.
+We sat down with Mark Mathiason, a resident of South Tampa, to learn about his first boat trip to Waterline Marina Resort.
 Get the scoop on navigating your way through the bay to our marina-based resort on Anna Maria Island.

 What kind of boat do you own and what trips have you taken it on?